The three main branches of Buddhism are Mayahana, Hinayana and Theravada,. They are

 Christianity.
 The new teachings they came up with hark back to the gospel

 story so heavily, it has to be anti-Christian motivated.
+And it uses magic.

-includes the demonic magic.
 It rejects the "eternal life"

-The highest nirvana becomes love for all creatures.
+In Mahayana Buddhism, the highest nirvana becomes love for all creatures.
 They

 "ascend" by deeds done for the good of others, to save them from